COO & Co-Founder, DemandFarm

 - ACV: Average Contract Value and

-- Length of the Average deal
+- Length of the Average Deal

-ABS improves engagement with your accounts.
+Account-based selling improves engagement with your accounts.

 Despite a long nurturing process, you can quantify development by tracking how keenly the right people at an account are engaging with you.
 Engagement could be anything from if they talk to your sales team, if they are using your products, if they are interacting with you on your socials to if they respond to your marketing efforts.